jackysusu/ecr-test/README.md

 ## Overview

-CI/CD to test, build, push and deploy the NodeJS Dokerized app to AWS ECS using Jenkins Declarative Pipeline.
+CI/CD by jenkins pipline, build, push and deploy the NodeJS Dokerized app to AWS ECS using Jenkins.

 ## Tech Stack